petr-kalinin/progtexts2/python_basics_en/8_addtypes.rst

     for i in a:
         print(i)

-You can work this way with strings (iterate over all characters) and tuples.
+You can also work this way with strings (iterate over all characters) and tuples.

 Dictionaries (dict)
 -------------------

 Arrays, where elements are indexed by consecutive integers, starting from zero, are already familiar to you.
-There is data structure which is at first glance very similar: associative arrays.
+There is a data structure which is at first glance very similar: associative arrays.
 In Python they are called "dictionaries" (``dict`` type).
-In the first approximation it's like an array in which elements can be addressed by almost anything.
+Roughly speaking, a dictionary is like an array in which elements can be addressed by almost anything.
 First of all, we are interested in the ability to use arbitrary numbers (not necessarily in a row) and strings as dictionary indices.

 Dictionaries are declared in this way::

-    d = {}  # an empty dictionary.
-It has no elements. d[3] = 10  # we added one element to d, but its index is 3
-    d[17] = 137  # now there are two elements with indices 3 and 17
+    d = {}  # we created an empty dictionary.
+It has no elements d[3] = 10  # we added one element to d, but its index is 3 d[17] = 137  # now there are two elements with indices 3 and 17
     d["abc"] = 42  # now three elements with indices 3, 17 and "abc"

-    # dictionary elements are accessed to just as array elements:
+    # dictionary elements are accessed just as array elements:
     print(d[3] + d[17])
     d["abc"] = d["abc"] + 1